jemmy512/book-notes/SE/refactoring-2.md

         1. If functions of the superclass don’t make sense on the subclass, that’s a sign that I shouldn’t be using inheritance to use the superclass’s functionality.
         2. Every instance of the subclass is an instance of the superclass and a valid object in all cases where we’re using the superclass.

-    Using delegation makes it clear that it is a separate thing—one where only some of the functions carry over.
+    Using delegation makes it clear that it is a separate thing - one where only some of the functions carry over.

     Even in cases where the subclass is reasonable modeling, I use Replace Super-class with Delegate because the relationship between a sub- and superclass is highly coupled, with the subclass easily broken by changes in the superclass.